 The building we see today is mainly a courtyard inn built in the 1500s and 1600s.
 The inn was called The George, and graffiti made by Parliamentarian soldiers who were lodging here in the 1630s can be seen carved into one of the stone fireplaces.

-Adjoining Scaplen’s Court is a delightful walled garden providing an oasis of colour and tranquility.
+Adjoining Scaplen’s Court is a delightful walled garden providing an oasis of colour and tranquillity.
 Originally designed by George Dillistone in 1930, it was restored by volunteers in 2000 as a herb and physic garden.

-Scaplen’s Court opening hours 2019
+Exiting Scaplen’s Court

 To help with visitor flow and social distancing we are directing all visitors to exit via our garden gate, following the alleyway at the side of Scaplen’s Court to return back onto Sarum Street.